The Yellow Peril

 After the Communists became the ruling power of the mainland, Mao Zedong (pictured to the right) ordered his forces to either get the "warlords" to submit to his power or be annihilated.
 Some estimate that 20 million Chinese died in these "police actions."
 During this time, they used the military equipment that Japan was forced to leave behind to embellish their own army.
 They also began to get aid from the Soviet Union to further complete their rebuilding process.

-The next time we heard of China is when their massing hordes were preparing to move into North Korea to drive back the "United Nations" forces.
+The next time we heard of China, they were massing their hordes to move into North Korea to drive back the "United Nations" forces.
 The U.N. forces had successfully taken most of North Korea and were preparing to set up a new provisional government for all of the Korean Peninsula.
-General Douglas MacArthur (pictured to the right) was even considering removing a couple of divisions from Korea, when intelligence reports came in that the Chinese mere massing at the North Korea border.
+General Douglas MacArthur (pictured to the right) was even considering removing a couple of divisions from Korea, when intelligence reports came in that the Chinese were massing their troops at the North Korea border at the Yalu River.
 When the Chinese attack came, the United Nations troops were driven back.
 Only a bold counter-move by General MacArthur saved the U.N.
 Armies.

 The first thing to notice about the code is the number of times the Aramaic Hebrew word for Leopard appears in this code.
 It is designated by the letters in Yellow.
 In this simple 11 x 9 code we find it mentioned three times.
 But the real question is what are the countries in this code?
 Here is the answer: